 The questions were worded in a way that I could not understand them at first.
 Actually I was never certain of the questions.
 Like she said 'Crumpets'.

 Did she mean she wanted me to serve her crumpets from the tray or did I want a crumpet?
-Did I feel so special that she should serve me or even have her servant serve me because they were half elevated and I had just finished working my way down from being an aristocrat to being a low commoner who hung out with actors (which leaves nobody lower than me).
-Which was even lower than the prostitute that I had been.
-(Actually prostitutes were more respected than even tradesmen.)
+Did I feel so special that she should serve me or even have her servant serve me because they were half elevated and I had just finished working my way down from being an aristocrat to being a low commoner who hung out with actors (which left nobody lower than me).
+Even prostitutes were more respected than tradesmen.)

 'Are there marionettes....there?'

-Did she think we had marionettes on our stage...she knew our stage had only actors and marrionettes were not allowed.
-It was fully profession and not a front for pickpockets like with many of the puppeteers.
-They would have the puppet throw some water at the audience and three pickpockets would work in the excitement.'
+Did she think we had marionettes on our stage...she knew our stage had only actors and marionettes were not allowed.
+It was fully professional and not a front for pickpockets like with many of the puppeteers.
+They would often have the puppet throw some water at the audience and three pickpockets would work in the excitement and confusion.'

-Or since I took care of children maybe she thought they had some for childred and they did or maybe she knew of an illegal marionette troop in front of the theater or was she questioning our honesty and seeing if we had been involved with some dishonest people perhaps?
+Or since I took care of children maybe she thought we had some marionettes for children or maybe she knew of an illegal marionette troop in front of the theater or was she questioning our honesty and seeing if we had been involved with some dishonest people perhaps?

 A witch she is, I know that now!

 She was trying to break the ice that was all.
-My suspicious mind was perhaps too clear and I thought her vision were of the same clarity as mine.
+My suspicious mind was perhaps too clear and I thought her visions were of the same clarity as mine.

 Wow, maybe I was wrong and she was asking me if the actors were like marionettes to me and not actually telling me I felt that way towards them.